 Automation not only makes your job easier, but it can greatly enhance customer opinions of your business.
 Automation comes with quick response times, which means that you don’t have to be tied to your computer or phone and that there are no long waits when you are unavailable.
 In most cases, automated responses and artificial intelligence are able to quickly guide your customers to the information and help they need.

 Video isn’t a new trend; however, it is a growing one.
 Why?
 Because video isn’t something you only see on your TV screen anymore.
 Video has become an integral part of social media and therefore an integral part of any successful marketing endeavor.
 It is important to note that the majority of videos posted on social media are viewed without sound.
-The typical users is frequently unable to hear the video or is in a place where they aren’t comfortable turning the volume up whether out of embarrassment or courtesy.
-This means that successful videos need to deliver their information visual.
+The typical user is frequently unable to hear the video or is in a place where they aren’t comfortable turning the volume up whether out of embarrassment or courtesy.
+This means that successful videos need to deliver their information visually.
 Use videos that pop on the screen and don’t be afraid to add subtitles to any audio that goes along with them.

 Advanced Voice Search

-Not only are Amazon Alexa’s and Google Homes becoming more prevalent in households across the globe, but self-phones also come with built-in voice search features.
+Not only are Amazon Alexa’s and Google Homes becoming more prevalent in households across the globe, but cellphones also come with built-in voice search features.
 This presents many opportunities and hurdles for users and businesses alike.
 On the one hand, voice search offers greater convenience.
 On the other hand, voice search isn’t always the most accurate.
 Due to differences in speech patterns, auditory range, and the effectiveness of vocal processing on behalf of voice search devices, voice search doesn’t always lead users directly to their search.
 Part of future-proofing your business is making sure that you are targeting similar keywords as well as those that are solely specific to your business.

 AR and VR

 It sounds like something out a science fiction film, but augmented and virtual reality aren’t as farfetched as they once seemed.
 While not yet integrated into most people’s daily lives, they likely will be in the near future.
 A great way to future proof your business is to pay attention to this trend and to develop a plan for how to target AR and VR users, even if it isn’t currently feasible for your users or your business.
 The important thing is that you can ready yourself for when AR and VR do become dominant platforms for marketing.
 A little planning today can help save you from a great deal of headaches in the future.
+This doesn’t have to be a detailed plan either, but take the time to think about how you might tackle an extreme like this should need arise.

 Native Ads (No Pop-Ups)